TeknooSoftware/states/docs/api/files/Proxy/TraitProxy.php.txt

                 }

                 if (get_class($this) === get_class($callerObject)) {
-                    //Its a brother (another instance of an single class), Private return States\States\StateInterface::VISIBILITY_PRIVATE;
+                    //It's a brother (another instance of a single class), Private return States\States\StateInterface::VISIBILITY_PRIVATE;
                 }

                 if ($callerObject instanceof $this) {
-                    //Its a child class, Protected
+                    //It's a child class, Protected
                     return States\States\StateInterface::VISIBILITY_PROTECTED;
                 }